We zijn weer thuis

 We zijn weer thuis (Back home again) is a Dutch dramady-series broadcast by VPRO from 1989 to 1994.
 It was written by Wim T. Schippers and co-directed with Ellen Jens as his swansong-series for VPRO.
 The series was released on dvd in October 2007; nostalgia-channel Best 24 first started reruns in 2010.

 Content

 Central characters in the show are Nel van der Hoed-Smulders, a wealthy widow who lives in a villa in the Gooi, and her three sons.
-Simon Raaspit, Govert Zwanenpark and Tijs van der Hoed are fathered by three different men; Tijs is the only legitimate son and therefore unconditionally entitled to his share of the 4 million heritage (one million each).
+Simon Raaspit, Govert Zwanenpark and Thijs van der Hoed are fathered by three different men; Thijs is the only legitimate son and therefore unconditionally entitled to his share of the 4 million heritage (one million each).
 Simon and Govert only get theirs if they continue to live at home or marry an approved girl.